chudymikolaj/chudymikolaj/README.md

 - 👀 I’m interested in Space, Crypto, Front-End
 - 🌱 I’m currently learning blockchain and mastering React
 - 💞️ I’m looking to collaborate on awesome projects
-- 📫 How to reach me linkedin or email ( my side is in progress )
+- 📫 How to reach me linkedin, email or (https://portfolio-ruddy-seven-80.vercel.app)

 <!---
 chudymikolaj/chudymikolaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.